EvanTrader/Schwab-QC-Synthetic-Stops/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
-Please see our contributing guidelines for:
+Welcoming contributions from the community!
-- **Code style** and formatting standards
-- **Testing requirements** for new features
-- **Documentation standards** for API changes
-- **Pull request process** and review criteria
+Have and of you experienced this stop order limitation on Schwab's API yourself?

 ## 📄 License